rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 For more source code, please refer to the link given below.
 - https://gist.github.com/rizdaprasetya/9d16893578d600a03075939ef74c5c1f

-### Can you explain the flow of Recurring transaction using *Snap*?
-Please refer to the [sequence diagram described on this documentation]().

-### Can you explain the flow of Recurring/One Click transaction?
-Please refer to the [sequence diagram described on this documentation](https://docs.midtrans.com/en/core-api/advanced-features?id=recurringone-click-transaction).

-### Can you explain the flow of Recurring/One Click transaction with Register Card API?
-Please refer to the [sequence diagram described on this documentation](https://docs.midtrans.com/en/core-api/advanced-features?id=recurring-transaction-with-register-card-api).

-### Can you explain the flow of Two Click transaction?
-Please refer to the [sequence diagram described on this documentation](https://docs.midtrans.com/en/core-api/advanced-features?id=two-click-transaction).

-### Can you explain the flow of GoPay transaction?
-Please refer to the [sequence diagram described on this documentation](https://docs.midtrans.com/en/core-api/e-wallet).

-### Can you explain the flow of Bank Transfer/VA transaction?
-Please refer to the [sequence diagram described on this documentation](https://docs.midtrans.com/en/core-api/bank-transfer).

 ### I updated iOS SDK from v1.14.7 and earlier versions.
 But the implementation did not work after the update.
 How can I to resolve it?
 - Earlier SDK required configuration of `CC_CONFIG.secure3DEnabled = ...`.
 Newer SDK no longer requires it.
 Please remove that configuration.
 Then add `CC_CONFIG.authenticationType = MTAuthenticationType3DS` configuration.